 P25, sometimes called APCO 25 or Pop 25, is short for "Project 25" and uses C4FM (Continuous 4-level Frequency Shift Keying & Frequency Modulation) digital modulation like YSF but the two standards are not compatible.

 I'm a big fan of M17 digital voice because it uses open source for everything, including the vocoder, so there are no restrictions on amateur use like other digital modes that use proprietary vocoders such as DMR, P25 and NXDN.
-There are currently two ways to get on the air with M17, modify a TYT MD-380 (UHF) or MD-UV380 (VHF & UHF) and then flash OpenRTX firmware or plug in a digirig computer interface into a 9600 baud capable UHF radio such as the Yaesu FTM-200, 300, 400 or 500.
+There are several ways to get on the air with M17:

 The M17 developers are working on a proof of concept radio called OpenHT that uses an FPGA development board for M17, FM analog, AM, SSB and many other digital modes.